 (B) the rate at which the atmospheric abundance of chlorine is projected to decrease after the year 2000; and

 (C) the date by which the atmospheric abundance of chlorine is projected to return to a level of two parts per billion

-The ODGI is estimated directly from observations at Earth’s surface of the most abundant long-lived, chlorine and bromine containing gases regulated by the Montreal Protocol (15 individual chemicals).
-These ongoing, surface-based observations provide a direct measure of the total number of chlorine and bromine atoms in the lower atmosphere, or troposphere, contained in chemicals with lifetimes longer than approximately 0.5 yr.
-Because the lower atmosphere is quite well-mixed, these observations also provide an accurate estimate of the composition of air entering the stratosphere.
-The threat to stratospheric ozone from ODSs, however, is derived only after considering additional factors: the time it takes for air to be transported from the troposphere to different regions of the stratosphere, air mixing processes during that transport, and the rate at which ODSs photolytically degrade and liberate reactive forms of chlorine and bromine in the stratosphere.
+The ODGI is estimated directly from observations at Earth’s surface of the most abundant long-lived, chlorine and bromine containing chemicals whose production and consumption is controlled by the Montreal Protocol (15 individual chemicals).
+These ongoing, surface-based observations provide a direct measure of nearly all of the chlorine and bromine atoms in the lower atmosphere, or troposphere, contained in chemicals with lifetimes longer than approximately 0.5 yr.
+Because the lower atmosphere is quite well-mixed, these observations also provide an accurate estimate of the amount of chlorine and bromine entering the stratosphere from these chemicals.
+The threat to stratospheric ozone from ODSs, however, is derived only after considering additional factors: the time it takes for air to be transported from the troposphere to different regions of the stratosphere, air mixing processes during that transport, and chemical specific rates at which ODSs photolytically degrade and liberate reactive forms of chlorine and bromine while in the stratosphere.